johannfaouzi/pyts/doc/modules/classification.rst

 :class:`TimeSeriesForest` is a 2-step algorithm.
 First it extracts three features from a given number of windows: the mean, the standard deviation and the slope of the simple linear regression.
 Then a random forest is used using the extracted features as input data.
+These three statistics are fast to compute and give a lot of information about the window.
+The windows are generated randomly and the number of windows is controlled with the :code:`n_windows` parameter.
+Using the feature importance scores of the random forest, one can easily find the most important windows to classify time series.

 .. figure:: ../auto_examples/classification/images/sphx_glr_plot_time_series_forest_001.png
    :target: ../auto_examples/classification/plot_time_series_forest.html